Last update: 2 July, 2017

 Archibald was wrong about Chiang Mai citadel being a rectangle; it's really an almost perfect square of 1600 by 1600 meters.
 The Meping River is now called the Mae Ping River, and the old Burmese name Zimme has been changed to Chiang Mai.
 On older maps printed before 1900 it is called Zimme.
 The town Chiang Mai has had more than 100 names in the past; the French called it Xieng Mai, the Burmese Zimme, Zimay, Zimmay or Zam-may.
-From Zimme or Zam-may it was changed to Chiangmai or Chiang Mai.
+In the twentieth century Zimme or Zam-may was changed to Chiangmai or Chiang Mai.

 The walls that Archibald talks about have disappeared around 1900 and only the bastions at the four corners remain.

 The old wall of Chiang Mai.

 The only truly original parts of the old walls that remain are the bastions and a few remains of the wall at the four corners of Chiang Mai.
 The four corner bastions are more or less in original state; though a few have been restored in centuries past.
 Below is a photo of Jaeng Sri Phum bastion in the northeast corner.

 Jaeng Sri Phum bastion, on the northeast corner.